 So you have received a NC traffic ticket and wish to keep your expenses down by handling the matter yourself in Court.
 This article will focus on tickets issued in Mecklenburg and Union County although much of the advice may apply statewide in North Carolina.
 Even though the law is the same throughout NC the elected District Attorney has great authority in setting local procedure and rules.
 You should always at least speak with a local attorney in the County where the ticket was issued to ask about local procedure.
 If you do not have a NC license then you may also want to speak with an attorney from your home State to ask about insurance points as a NC attorney cannot advise you about your out of state license.
 Finally be aware that insurance points and DMV points are two different scales and that even a single speeding ticket can suspend your NC license if the ticket is more than 15 over the limit and also more than 55 mph (ie. 71 in a 55 mph zone).

-Can I represent myself in Court?
+Can I represent myself in traffic court?

 Yes- although that may or may not be a good idea.
 In some counties lawyers are able to obtain the best outcome by selecting a better Assistant District Attorney (“ADA”) to negotiate your ticket or simply knowing what to say that may result in a reduction.